Your cookie preferences

 Mainstream banks such as Santander, HSBC, NatWest, and Barclays that offer general banking services also offer mortgages.
 Some people prefer to approach their own bank when it comes to getting a mortgage.

-However, it’s useful to know that already being a customer of a bank will not usually have any impact on the acceptance of your application.
+However, it’s useful to know that already being a customer of a bank will not usually have any impact on the acceptance of your application, though some may be willing to offer exclusive rates to existing customers.

 A building society

-Building societies offer similar services to a bank, but are often more flexible, as they are structured as a cooperative, so there is more focus on member needs.
-This means that they can sometimes offer preferable rates, or consider applicants/properties that a bank may deem too risky.
+Building societies offer similar services to a bank, but are often more flexible.
+That's because they are structured as a cooperative, so there is more focus on member needs.
+Building societies can sometimes offer preferable rates, or consider applicants/properties that a bank may deem too risky.

 Some of the most popular building societies in the UK are Nationwide, Yorkshire, Skipton, Coventry and Leeds.